 Jonathan Pennington is President of Health and Safety Sciences, LLC.
 He has a B.S. in Occupational Safety and Health and an M.B.A. in Public Administration from Columbia Southern University.
 Mr. Pennington’s areas of expertise include lock out/tag out, respiratory protection, confined space, hazardous materials response, and industrial emergency response, among others.
 He is a Certified Safety Professional, Registered Professional Industrial Hygienist, and Chief Fire Officer Designate.

-Mr. Shaw holds professional certifications as a Certified Safety Professional and a Certified Hazardous Materials Manager at the senior level.
-Mr. Shaw is a member of the American Society of Safety Engineers, and the American Waterways Organization.
-He holds a B.S. in Industrial Security and Safety from Eastern Kentucky University and an M.S. in Safety Management from Marshall University.
+Randy Shaw has taught at EKU for over 10 years serving as a lead Instructor at the OSHA Training Institute Education Center and adjunct faculty for the College.
+Hehas over 35 years of safety experience in the areas of General Industry, Construction, Refining, Mining, and Maritime Industries.
+Randy has in-depth experience with lockout/tagout, confined space entry, OSHA compliance and regulatory standards, as well as incident investigations.
+Randy is a Certified Safety Professional and a Certified Hazardous Materials Manager at the senior level.
+He is a member of the American Society of Safety Engineers and the American Waterways Organization.
+Randy holds a B.S. in Industrial Security and Safety from Eastern Kentucky University and an M.S. in Safety Management from Marshall University.

 Stephen C. Tussey has thirty years of experience in the correctional field and is retired from the Department of Justice, Federal Bureau of Prisons.
 He has worked closely with numerous federal, state, and local agencies developing interagency agreements and emergency response plans for bio-chemical, fire, and natural disasters.
 He developed the first training agreement with OSHA, allowing the entire Bureau of Prisons’ safety staff to become certified OSHA instructors.
 Mr. Tussey continues to work in the correctional field as a Senior Safety Consultant with Creative Corrections, performing quality assurance reviews of correctional facilities throughout the United States.